thorhalbert/VRWorlds-Lib3DOM/Common/KudoProtocol.md

 # System is not built using Gaming or Movie VR tropes (which are intended to increase drama/tension)

 * No, you can't die.
 Your Avatar is yours.
 * You can be in more than one world at a time (though we're not implementing that initially).
-And you're only really awake in one world at time (like tabs in your web-browser--though maybe someday your Avatar can be run by an AI for you).
+And you're only really awake in one world at time (like tabs in your web-browser--though maybe someday your Avatar can be run by an Agent AI for you).
 * You don't have a limit to what you can carry.
 * Things that are yours can't be lost.

-Now, some of these game-like things might exist inside a world.
-Things you pick up inside a world are not necessarily yours and you can't always take them with you or they may have a carrying capacity.
+Now, some of these game-like trope-rules might exist inside a given world.
+Things you pick up inside a world are not necessarily yours and you can't always take them with you or you may have a carrying capacity for things from within the world.
+Also you may not be permitted to use your possessions in some worlds.
+Kudos only operate in worlds that recognize that type of Kudo.

 You can have levels and skills and these are affected by the rules of a game world.
 A world might kick you out or zero your level/health, but it can't kill you.
 Likely it will kick you out (likely temporarily), or it will "respawn" you.